Feds, tech fall short on watching extremists, Senate says

 “Folks who were looking at what was happening on social media should have known that something very bad could potentially go down on Jan.
 6 here at the Capitol,” Peters said Wednesday on a conference call with reporters.

-The FBI emailed a statement to the AP defending its handling of domestic terrorism in response to the report.
+The FBI emailed a statement to The Associated Press defending its handling of domestic terrorism in response to the report.
 The agency has provided comprehensive reports to Congress on the threat of domestic extremism motivated by racism or antigovernment views and tracks it carefully, the agency said.

 “They are among the FBI’s top threat priorities,” the agency said.

-A DHS spokesperson responded similarly on Wednesday, saying the agency uses a “community-based approach to prevent terrorism and targeted violence, and does so in ways that protect privacy, civil rights and civil liberties.”
+A DHS spokesperson responded similarly Wednesday, saying the agency uses a “community-based approach to prevent terrorism and targeted violence, and does so in ways that protect privacy, civil rights and civil liberties.”

 The leaders of both agencies are scheduled to testify before Peters’ committee on Thursday, part of its annual hearing on domestic threats.